EthanHaid/WebTemplate/README.md

 # WebTemplate
-A template for creating dynamic web applications using Vue, Flask and Postgres
+A template for creating containerized dynamic web applications using Vue, Flask, Postgres and Docker